prrockzed/nvimDev/.github/README.md

 </br>
 **Priyanshu Ranjan**, final-year student at **IIT Kharagpur**. 🌟

 This project started as a quest for the **perfect code editor**.
 While many Neovim distros exist, none had the **set of plugins or keybindings** I wanted(ofc this is not possible), nor did they offer a code structure that was simple to configure and understand.
-So, I decided to build one myself! 🚀
+So, after experimenting with and ultimately discarding two previous Neovim configurations, I took inspiration from those experiences to build this ultimate Neovim distribution. 🚀

 ---